Dissipating quartets of excitations in a superconducting circuit: Circuit design and measurement setup

 The four-to-one photon exchange rate $g_4$ in \eqref{eq:Hwithhigher} depends strongly on ${\varphi_a^{ZPF}}$, which should thus be maximized.
 However, when stabilizing a four-legged cat in a linear system, high-order terms in the sine expansion can have a a significant impact on the dynamics when $\varphi^{ZPF}_a\alpha \gtrsim 1$ such that the sine potential cannot be truncated at leading order.
 In practice, we saw in numerical simulations that beyond this limit, the cat blobs are distorted and eventually become unstable (not shown).
 In particular, we found that one should limit ${\varphi_a^{ZPF}} \leq 0.5$ to stabilize a cat containing up to 10 photons on average.
 As for high-order terms in $P_b$, they should have no impact on the system dynamics when it is close to its steady state~\cite{sellem2025dissipative}.
 However, the prefactor $e^{-\frac{{\varphi_b^{ZPF}}^{2}}{2}}$ limits the four-to-one photon exchange rate which reaches a maximum for $\varphi^{ZPF}_b=1$.
 In practice, designing a circuit with modes whose vacuum fluctuations across the ATS approach 1 is challenging and one gains only marginally beyond $\varphi^{ZPF}_b\sim 0.5$, so that we targeted in design ${\varphi_a^{ZPF}}=0.45$ and ${\varphi_b^{ZPF}}=0.55$.\\

-As for the readout mode which we have neglected so far, we targeted ${\varphi_r^{ZPF}}=0.05$ which was deemed sufficient to perform photon-number resolved measurements of the memory leveraging the non-linearity of the ATS~\footnote{We considered activating a longitudinal coupling between the memory and buffer by pumping the ATS at $\omega_b$, following the strategy presented in Ref.~\cite{reglade2024quantum}.
-In practice this measurement scheme proved hard to tune in our system with significant dispersive interaction between modes, and dispersive measurements were sufficient to achieve the same goal} while ensuring that the memory anharmonicity remained smaller than its linewidth at all the ATS DC bias points.
+As for the readout mode which we have neglected so far, we targeted ${\varphi_r^{ZPF}}=0.05$ which was deemed sufficient to perform photon-number resolved measurements of the memory leveraging the non-linearity of the ATS~\cite{note8} while ensuring that the memory anharmonicity remained smaller than its linewidth at all the ATS DC bias points.
 This last property is convenient to characterize the system by monitoring the readout mode frequency as a function of bias fluxes (see Fig.~\ref{fig2}).